 Fleischmann Planetarium and Science Center is a great place to learn more about astronomy and space.
 This center was established as a scientific center by Reno University in 1963.
 The facility is located on the campus but is accessible to the public.

-In addition, there are various interactive and educational displays to give you information on spacecraft, space exploration, and more.
-The Fleischmann Planetarium and Science Center is also child-friendly, with various kid-friendly things to do.
+In addition, various interactive and educational displays give you information on spacecraft, space exploration, and more.
+The Fleischmann Planetarium and Science Center is also child-friendly, with different kid-friendly activities.
+If you want an educational activity in Reno, then the Fleischmann Planetarium and Science Center is a must-visit.

 See Related: Fun, Exciting Month-Long Vacation Ideas